Tinche/aiosteady/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/ambv/black

-**aiosteady** is an Apache2 licensed library, written in Python, for rate limiting in asyncio application using Redis and the `aioredis` library.
+**aiosteady** is an MIT licensed library, written in Python, for rate limiting in asyncio application using Redis and the aioredis_ library.

 aiosteady currently implements the leaky bucket algorithm in a very efficient way.